FriskByBergen/RPiParticle/README.md

    therefor important that the git clone commands is performed in a temporary location in the filesystem.

+3. Run the bin/install-deps.sh script, this will install the non-standard Python packages reuired by the friskby client.
+This script should only be run once:

+     cd RPiParticle/bin

+     sudo ./install-deps.sh

-2. Run the bin/initrpi script:
+4. Run the bin/initrpi script:

      cd RPiParticle/bin